AXIA-JS/zee-ava/README.md

 ### Working with KeyChains

-The X-Chains's KeyChain has standardized key management capabilities.
+The AssetChains's KeyChain has standardized key management capabilities.
 The following functions are available on any KeyChain that implements this interface.

 ```js
 const addresses = myKeychain.getAddresses() // returns an array of Buffers for the addresses